opea-project/docs/community/rfcs/RFC_DocSum_Video_Audio.md

 #### 2. Educational Content:
 **Scenario**: An online education platform offers video lectures on various subjects.
 Students often need to review these lectures for exams.

-**Solution**: The video summary feature can create summaries of video lectures, providing students with a quick overview of the main topics covered.
+**Solution**: The video summary feature can create summaries of video lectures, providing students with a quick overview of the main topicscovered.
 This helps students to revise efficiently and focus on important concepts.

 #### 3. Marketing and Advertising:
 **Scenario**: A marketing team produces promotional videos for their products.
 They need to analyze the effectiveness of these videos.